 Prepping for a close encounter with 'Ultima Thule'

 An illustration of New Horizons' flyby of 'Ultima Thule,' a Kuiper belt object that has changed little since its formation billions of years ago.
 (Photo: NASA/Wikimedia Commons)

-In addition to discovering the secrets of the heliosphere, New Horizons is also drawing closer to its New Year's Day rendezvous with a primordial rock called Ultima Thule.
+In addition to discovering the secrets of the heliosphere, New Horizons is also drawing closer to its New Year's Day rendezvous in 2019 with a primordial rock called Ultima Thule.
 Formed during the early days of the solar system, Thule is a 20-mile-wide Kuiper belt object of irregular dimensions.
 As New Horizons completes its flyby at a distance of only 2,200 miles from Thule's surface, its instruments will gather unprecedented details about the object's surface composition and surrounding environment.